cheesenbeans/BE-NEWS/README.md

     npm run setup-dbs

-8. We can then seed the data into the databases by running the following code.
+8. The `seed` script provided for you in the `package.json` will run the `seed` function with the dev data.

     npm run seed

 It will DROP ALL EXISTING TABLES, CREATE ALL TABLES and populate those tables with data.

-The structures will look like the following:
+in order to run tests you must install

+npm install express

+npm install -D jest
+npm install -D supertest

+npm install -D jest-sorted
+and ensure the package.json has the key
+  "jest": {
+    "setupFilesAfterEnv": [
+      "jest-extended/all",
+      "jest-sorted"
+    ]
+  }